AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

  * The bullets

 <p>Like the enemies, there is an abstract class of bullets and every enemy that can shoot will implement it.
 The script for it just make the calculations of its movement.
-The *DestroyBullet* method doesn't actually destroy the bullet but put the set active in the object in false.</p>
+The *DestroyBullet* method doesn't actually destroy the bullet, but put the set active in the object in false.</p>

 	void FixedUpdate()
     {